ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Introduction

 \section{Introduction}

-In nature, no form of intelligence exists without tactile perception.
-The sense of touch is fundamental to how humans and intelligent beings interact with the world.
+Studies across species demonstrate that tactile perception is essential for the development and expression of intelligence, supporting perception, learning, and decision-making in living organisms \citep{BANERJEE2023102401, DIAMOND2023105161}.
 For humans, touch is critical for tasks such as grasping, manipulation, material characterization, and detecting environmental changes~\citep{lederman1987hand, klatzky1992stages}.
 It provides essential information about object properties like texture, compliance, and force, which is vital for fine motor skills and subtle interactions~\citep{calandra2018feeling}.
 Tactile sensing can offer local descriptions of deformation at contact points, providing information that other modalities cannot efficiently capture.

 When combined with vision, it enhances perception by offering fine-grained details like pressure distributions and surface compliance, complementing vision’s global view of object shapes and spatial relationships~\citep{dahiya2010tactile, calandra2018feeling}.
 Together, these modalities provide a thorough contextual understanding of the environment.

 Recent works in visuotactile representation learning have shown the potential for joint models, improving performance in complex tasks that rely on both modalities~\citep{VTT,unitouch,fu2024a,lygerakis2024m2curl}.
-Although a number of these methods can effectively learn shared representations, challenges remain, including aligning data across different sensory scales and handling domain-specific artifacts (e.g., texture, compliance, localization, scene context) and explicitly modeling positional encodings for multi-scale spatial alignment of touch with vision.
+Although a number of these methods can effectively learn shared representations, challenges remain, including aligning data across different sensory scales and handling domain-specific artifacts (e.g., texture, compliance, localization, scene context) and explicitly modeling positional encodings for multi-stage spatial alignment of touch with vision.